 THE BIGGER PICTURE — CELEBRITY AND THE WATCH MARKET

 The Rock's Met Gala watch is part of a broader cultural moment for horology.
-Kevin Hart's Netflix roast featured over $7.8 million worth of watches in a single room.
-Cristiano Ronaldo's collection is valued at over $16 million and generates daily media coverage.
-Formula One drivers, NBA stars and entertainers are wearing watches that would have been confined to specialist publications five years ago.
+Cristiano Ronaldo's collection runs into the tens of millions and generates daily coverage; the Kevin Hart Netflix roast became a parade of high-end pieces; Formula One drivers, NBA stars and entertainers now wear watches that would have been confined to specialist publications five years ago.

 This mainstreaming of watch culture represents a genuine opportunity.
 An entirely new generation of potential collectors is discovering horology through celebrity wrists — and then doing what every curious person does in 2026: searching for more information.
 Stories To Watch exists to be the destination they find.